mainmatter/playbook/project-procedure/digital-products/README.md

 team in to a binding specification and schedule that might have a short validity anyway.

-## Execution
+## Product Development

-In the execution phase of an increment, user stories are turned into usable features of the product, iteratively building it up over time.
+In the product development stage of an increment, user stories are turned into usable features of the product, iteratively building it up over time.
 Each user story should be broken down into fine-grained and more detailed issues and worked on following a smooth [development process](../development-process/).
 As that is done, engineers and designers continue to work closely with the business experts, discussing individual facets of user stories as well as different alternatives for designing and implementing those along with the associated effort.